Rehab Resources

 How the brain heals after stroke or brain-injury

-How brain plasticity makes stroke or TBI recovery possible, even years after injury.
+How brain plasticity makes recovery possible, even years after a stroke or TBI

 Neuro anatomy of neuroplasticity after brain injuryAt one point scientists believed the brain stopped growing new neural pathways as we grew older.
-While certainly the first years of childhood are developmentally dynamic, the latest research shows you can grow new pathways at any point in your life.
-If your brain has been injured by stroke or trauma, utilizing your brain's capacity for neuroplasticity through some basic, mindful exercises can compensate for injury and respond to new situations.
+Our brain grows the most during childhood, but the latest research shows you can grow new pathways at any point in your life.
+If your brain has been injured by stroke or trauma, you can encourage neuroplasticity by challenging your brain.
+Just like physical therapy challenges your muscles to grow stronger, you can challenge your brain and cause it to grow.

 What is Neuroplasticity (brain-plasticity)?

-It's your brain's ability to reorganize itself by forming new neural connections to compensate for injury due to stroke, TBI, etc. But that's a bit abstract, so here's an analogy that people I've helped have found helpful over the last 20 years.
+In his book Neuroplasticity, neurobiologist Moheb Costandi describes our brain's ability to form new neural connections that "route around" damaged neurons, to compensate for injury due to stroke, TBI, etc. Here's an analogy that people I've helped have found helpful over the last 30 years.

 Neural pathways are roads for your brain signals